MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 # Display a list of guides in a custom tab for a specific set of Dynamics 365 Guides users

 If you want to create a custom list of guides for a specific user or set of users in Microsoft Dynamics 365 Guides, you can create a custom view.
 Operators access the view through a custom tab on HoloLens.
 The tab contains only the guides defined by the custom view.
-For example, the following picture shows an **Assigned Tasks** tab with a custom list of guides.
+For example, the following graphic shows a custom tab with a custom list of guides.

 ![Example of custom view showing HoloLens tab](media/custom-view-hololens-tab.PNG "Example of custom view showing HoloLens tab")